rickmansfield/web-sprint-challenge-javascript-fundamentals/README.md

 #### Task A: Closure

 This challenge takes a look at closures as well as scope.
-* [ ] Find this challenge in the index.js file.
+- [ ] Find this challenge in the index.js file.
 Read the instructions carefully!

 #### Task B: Objects and Arrays

 Test your knowledge of advanced array methods and callbacks.
-* [ ] Find this challenge in the index.js file.
+- [ ] Find this challenge in the index.js file.
 Read the instructions carefully!

 #### Task C: Prototypes

 Create constructors, bind methods, and create cuboids in this prototypes challenge.
-* [ ] Find this challenge in the index.js file.
+- [ ] Find this challenge in the index.js file.
 Read the instructions carefully!

 #### Task D: Classes

 Once you have completed the prototypes challenge, it's time to convert all your hard work into classes.
-* Find this challenge in the index.js file.
+- Find this challenge in the index.js file.
 Read the instructions carefully!

 In your solutions, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 ### Task 3: Stretch Goals

 There are a few stretch problems found throughout the files, don't work on them until you are finished with MVP requirements!
 Please remember to comment out your stretch goals before you submit

 ## Submission format

 See Canvas for submission instructions

+## Note the difference between parameters and arguments:

+  - unction parameters are the names listed in the function's definition.
+Function arguments are the real values passed to the function.
+Parameters are initialized to the values of the arguments supplied.

+## HOF
+  - One of the characteristics of JavaScript that makes it well-suited for functional programming is the fact that it can accept higher-order functions.
+A higher-order function is a function that can take another function as an argument, or that returns a function as a result.